miled/wordpress-social-login/readme.txt

 <strong>WordPress Social Login</strong> gives you absolute control over users access to your website and comes with a painfully long list of rules and restrictions for you to setup.

 <strong>Free, unlimited and white-label</strong> <br>
-Licenced under MIT License, WordPress Social Login available to everyone for completely free, with all features included, at absolutely no cost.
+Licensed under MIT License, WordPress Social Login available to everyone for completely free, with all features included, at absolutely no cost.
 You are free to use a WordPress Social Login in commercial websites as long as the copyright header is left intact.

 <strong>Built on top of an Open Source Library</strong><br>
-HybridAuth Library enable developers to easily build social applications to engage websites vistors and customers on a social level by implementing social signin, social sharing, users profiles, friends list, activities stream, status updates and more.
+HybridAuth Library enable developers to easily build social applications to engage websites visitors and customers on a social level by implementing social signin, social sharing, users profiles, friends list, activities stream, status updates and more.

 <strong>23 supported social netwroks</strong> <br>
 Depending on the audience you're targeting, you can choose from a wide variety of providers and services including: Social networks, Microblogging platforms, Professional networks, Media, Photo sharing, Programmers and Gamers networks.